 About Aurora

-Aurora is a female Irish Setter almost 12 years old.
+Aurora is a female Irish Setter about 12 years old.
 Carefully selected as a great representative of her breed, Darcy decided to make her part of their program.
 Darcy has passed Good Dog’s screening process, which involved a review of their breeding practices, environment, and the mental and physical health of their dogs.

 Great health testing